anurag-dot-physx/HES-S-Matrix/README.md

 # HES-S-Matrix
-Contains mathematica notebooks to compute S-Matrix contatining highly excited physical string states (HES) and tachyons (T).
+Contains mathematica notebooks to compute S-Matrix of highly excited physical string states (HES) and tachyons (T).
 This is based on the article [arXiv:2312.02127](https://arxiv.org/abs/2312.02127).

 This repository contains 3 notebooks: